snowplow/snowplowanalytics.com/_posts/2019-02-06-snowplow-r112-baalbek-batch-pipeline-reliability-improvements/index.md

 `--use-persistent-jobflow` argument.
 Additionally it’s possible to specify the time-to-live of this long-running cluster before spinning up a new one through `--persistent-jobflow-duration`.

+This feature, together with EmrEtlRunner's stream enrich mode, enables drip-feeding into Redshift, to, for example, load your enriched data into Redshift every ten minutes or less.

 <h3 id="timeouts">1.2 Recovery from EMR timeouts and S3 internal errors</h3>

 In recent months, we’ve observed an increase in reliability issues with Amazon EMR with more and